saint11/DeadWeight/source/blacksalt.md

 A major port city in **Blacksalt**.
 Famous for it's high quality wine.

+Yoros is bursting with commerce and is the main connection between the main continent and Blacksalt.
+The Emperor is the official ruler of Yoros, but the empire's influence is very limited in Blacksalt, with the **Guild of Commerce** having all the real power.

 ### Kumar Port City
 **Settlement size: City (5)**

 A big port city that services the Kumar Bay.
-Formally used to transport large goods to Yoros but also has a huge smuggler network.
+The official use of this por is to transport large goods to Yoros but actually Kumar is the center of a huge smuggler network, sending magical items to the highest bidder.

+The city is in a swamp area rich in natural oil, and since they don't have a lot of available farmland, most of their food comes from ships or from Brutburg.

+### Steinsburg
+**Settlement size: Stronghold (4)**

+A stronghold that once held the undead march centuries ago, Steinsburg is nowhere near its former glory but still is a sight to behold.
+The stone stronghold is built on the mountains and its huge walls still impenetrable.

+The people there still live under strict military tradition and are always alert for any undead threat.

 ### Brutburg
 **Settlement size: Stronghold (4)**

 A military stronghold in the cold south.
+Once a noble house that fought valiantly against the undead during the first dead vigil, now decadent and ruined.

+Somehow the farmers of Brutburg manage to plant even in the harsh cold, some say the food of Brutburg is grown using abominable rituals.

 ### Trinta
 **Settlement size: Fief (3)**

 A fief ruled by the tyrant lord Ishnar Zul, descendant of a long line of lords from the early days of the exploration of **Blacksalt**.
-Trinta is a famous stopping point for adventurers since it's near many ancient ruins.
+Trinta has huge farmlands and lots of cattle, being responsible for most of the island food production.

+The [sample dungeon](./dungeon/dungeon_level_1.html) takes place in Trinta.

+### Luna
+**Settlement size: Fief (3)**

+A farming fief, isolated from most commercial routes, Luna is a somewhat peaceful settlement in the cold plains.
+Luna was once a military stronghold, but that fortress is long abandoned.

+The people of Luna avoid getting near the stronghold, and local stories tells of people disappearing inside.

+Luna is uncomfortably close to Fallen Agnar, but never attacked by the undead from there.
+Some whisper of a mysterious pact between them.

+### Cefit
+**Settlement size: Hamlet (2)**

+A small trading post set in the middle of the road between Brutburg and Kumar Port-City.
+Cefit consists of a small inn, a few farmers and shops.
+The people that live here are mostly recluses and prefer to stay out of outsider's business.

+## Fallen Agnar

+Agnar was specially hit by the [dead vigil]{.tip} centuries ago, being completely destroyed.
+It quickly became the central point from where the undead hordes came.
+Organized undead marched down to Brutburg and Yoros, spawning Tales of a powerful necromancer lich controlling the hordes.
+Those tales were never confirmed, though.

+Today Agnar is the haunted remains for a city, where not even the bravest explorers dare to venture.

 ## Other Places {.draft}

+### The Capital

 ### Golden Ridge